-- Claims arising from unpredictable and severe catastrophe events, including those caused by global climate change, could reduce or eliminate our earnings and stockholders' equity, and limit our ability to underwrite new insurance policies; - We and our customers could be negatively and adversely impacted by the COVID-19 Pandemic ("The Pandemic"), which may result in a decline in demand for our products, a decrease in underwriting income and a decrease in the value of our investment portfolio; - Our reinsurers may not pay claims on a timely basis, or at all, which may materially adversely affect our business, financial condition, and results of operations; - Our loss reserves are established based on estimates and may be inadequate to cover actual incurred losses which could have a material adverse impact on our results of operations and financial condition; - The inability to purchase third-party reinsurance or otherwise expand our catastrophe coverage in amounts we desire on commercially acceptable terms or on terms that adequately protect us; - Our risk management and loss limitation methods, including estimates and models, may fail to adequately manage our exposure to losses from catastrophe events and our losses could be materially higher than our expectations; - A decline in our financial strength rating may adversely affect the amount of business we write; - In the event that the reinsurance we purchase is inadequate or a reinsurer is unable or unwilling to make timely payments, our operating results and liquidity would be adversely impacted; - Our business is concentrated in California and Texas and we are exposed more significantly to California and Texas loss activity and regulatory environments;
+- Claims arising from unpredictable and severe catastrophe events, including those caused by global climate change, could reduce or eliminate our earnings and stockholders' equity, and limit our ability to underwrite new insurance policies; - Our reinsurers may not pay claims on a timely basis, or at all, which may materially adversely affect our business, financial condition, and results of operations; - Our loss reserves are established based on estimates and may be inadequate to cover actual incurred losses which could have a material adverse impact on our results of operations and financial condition; - The inability to purchase third-party reinsurance or otherwise expand our catastrophe coverage in amounts we desire on commercially acceptable terms or on terms that adequately protect us; - Our risk management and loss limitation methods, including estimates and models, may fail to adequately manage our exposure to losses from catastrophe events and our losses could be materially higher than our expectations; - Our business is concentrated in California and Texas and we are exposed more significantly to California and Texas loss activity and regulatory environments; - We rely on a select group of brokers and program administrators, and such relationships may not continue. - There is intense competition for business in our industry;

+Risks Related to the Economic Environment:

+Adverse economic factors, including recession, inflation, periods of high unemployment or lower economic activity could affect our growth and profitability;

+Risks Related to Technology:

+• The failure of our information technology and telecommunications systems could adversely affect our business;

+Security breaches or cyber-attacks could expose us to liability and damage our reputation and business;

+Risks Related to Laws and Regulations:

-- The potential loss of one or more key executives or an inability to attract and retain qualified personnel could adversely affect our results of operations; - We rely on a select group of brokers and program administrators to manage the distribution of a significant portion of our Residential Earthquake, Commercial Earthquake, Hawaii Hurricane, and Fronting products.
-Two program administrators account for a significant portion of our premiums and such relationships may not continue; - There is intense competition for business in our industry; - The failure of our information technology and telecommunications systems could adversely affect our business; - Unexpected changes in the interpretation of our coverage or provisions, including loss limitations and exclusions, in our policies could have a material adverse effect on our financial condition or results of operations; - Any failure to protect our intellectual property rights could impair our ability to protect our intellectual property, proprietary technology platform and brand, or we may be sued by third parties for alleged infringement of their proprietary rights; - We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to complying with public company regulations; and - Our operating results and stock price may be volatile, or may decline regardless of our operating performance, and holders of our common stock could lose all or part of their investment.
+- We are subject to extensive regulation, which may adversely affect our ability to achieve our business objectives; - Unexpected changes in the interpretation of our coverage or provisions, including loss limitations and exclusions, in our policies could have a material adverse effect on our financial condition or results of operations; - We incur significant costs as a result of operating as a public company, and our management is required to devote substantial time to complying with public company regulations; and

+Risks Related to Ownership of our Common Stock:

+Our operating results and stock price may be volatile, or may decline regardless of our operating performance, and holders of our common stock could lose all or part of their investment.